Georgius Pelino: Citizen of the Serbian Despotate

-In 1421 Pelino borrowed 1,505 perpers to Balša III when the latter decided to travel to visit Stefan Lazarević.
-Later, on 15 March 1445, Pelino requested from the Venetian Senate to authorize him to claim this amount from the heritage property of Jelena Balšić.
-Jelena Balšić also borrowed 205 ducats from Ratac Abbey and in 1446 Pelino added this amount to his claim, promising to forgive a half of it.
+In 1421 Pelino borrowed 1,505 perpers to Balsha III when the latter decided to travel to visit Stefan Lazarević.
+Later, on 15 March 1445, Pelino requested from the Venetian Senate to authorize him to claim this amount from the heritage property of Jelena Lazarević.
+Jelena Lazarević also borrowed 205 ducats from Ratac Abbey and in 1446 Pelino added this amount to his claim, promising to forgive a half of it.

-The Treaty of Vučitrn, signed in Vučitrn on 22 April 1426 between Republic of Venice and Serbian Despotate, formally ended the Second Scutari War.
+The Treaty of Vushtrri, signed in Vushtrri on 22 April 1426 between Republic of Venice and Serbian Despotate, formally ended the Second Scutari War.
 By this treaty Venice ceded Ratac to the Serbian Despotate.
 Ratac was included into the list of Serbian demands probably based on the pressure of the people from Bar on Serbian negotiators.
 Stefan Lazarević confirmed the privileges of Ratac Abbey initially granted by the King Milutin.
 To negotiate this confirmation Pelino traveled to meet Lazarević in his court.
 In 1438 he traveled to Dubrovnik as ambassador of despot Đurađ Branković.

 In 1441, together with Gjon Gazulli he is mentioned as a member of a diplomatic mission in Italy.
 In Autumn 1442 Pelino was expelled from Ratac Abbey by Stephen Vukčić for seven months period.
 Vukčić put a price on Pelino's head.
 During this period Pelino appealed to the Venetian Senate to support his appointment on the position of archbishop of Archdiocese of Bar.
 Venetian Senate promised that it would negotiate with the Pope to appoint Pelino on some vacant position of archbishop or some other position in the church hierarchy.
 In the meantime the Senate granted Pelino 10 monthly provisions paid from the treasury of Kotor.